 - Community service work

-- Culturally-based practices for Aboriginal people
+- Culturally-based practices for Indigenous people

 For example, if you are charged with mischief for breaking a neighbour’s window, you may be required to pay for the window and write a letter of apology to the neighbour.
 If the agreed-to steps are taken, the charge will be withdrawn against you.
 You will not have a criminal record.